howardisaacson/Introduction-to-Astronomy-Research-2018/Week1/README.md

 ## Assignments for Week 1.

 ### If you have not already:
  * Be sure to obtain all of the appropriate accounts listed on Timeline page.
+Update "Attendance and Progress" Google Doc.
  * Ensure that you have a working version of Python installed on your computer.
+ * Finish writing your goals for this program if you did not finish during the session.

 ### Complete the Data Carpentry workshop on the Unix command shell
 The Unix shell is the basis for scientific computing.
 By mastering shell commands you will save